pcsmomo/rust-stephen/README.md

 6. You can't mutate a value through the owner when any ref (mutable or immutable) to the value exists

-7. Some types of values are copied instead of moved (numbers, bools, chars, arrays/tuples with copyable elements)
+7. Some types of values are copied instead of moved (numbers, bools, chars, arrays/tuples with copyable elements) - **break rules of ownership (=it works as similar as usual programming languages)**

 #### Lifetimes